HOYO-MiX: Music performances

 In an interview in April 2021, Chen Yupeng revealed his plan to organize "offline music-related activities, including concerts" in the future.
 Following this announcement, HOYO-MiX initiated a series of annual concerts, expanding their music performances to various countries.

-On October 3, 2021, HOYO-MiX hosted their first Genshin Impact symphony concert, "GENSHIN CONCERT 2021 'Melodies of an Endless Journey,'" featuring the world-renowned Belgian conductor Dirk Brossé, the Flanders Symphony Orchestra, and musicians from various countries, including the United States and South Korea.
+On October 3, 2021, HOYO-MiX hosted their first Genshin Impact symphony concert, "Genshin Concert 2021 'Melodies of an Endless Journey,'" featuring the world-renowned Belgian conductor Dirk Brossé, the Flanders Symphony Orchestra, and musicians from various countries, including the United States and South Korea.
+This would be the first of several such concerts over the years, with concerts featuring acts like Yang Yang and various philharmonic orchestras.

-On October 5, 2021, HOYO-MiX hosted the Honkai Impact 3rd "Starfire Sonorant" commemorative performance, featuring singers such as Chalili, Shang Wenjie, Tanya Chua, Tia Ray, Mika Kobayashi, Hanser, TetraCalyx, and more.

-On February 4, 2022, HOYO-MiX hosted the Genshin Impact "Reflections of Spring" symphony concert, featuring the Shanghai Symphony Orchestra, and Yang Yang from the Shanghai Jingju Theatre Company.

 On August 27, 2022, HOYO-MiX held the Honkai Impact 3rd "Dreamy Euphony" online concert, featuring the Xi'an Symphony Orchestra and singers like Huang Ling, Huang Xiaoyun, Hanser, Mika Kobayashi, MARiA (GARNiDELiA), Ding Shuang, and more.

-On October 2, 2022, HOYO-MiX organized the Genshin Impact online concert "GENSHIN CONCERT 2022 'Melodies of an Endless Journey,'" in collaboration with the Hollywood Chamber Orchestra.
+On October 2, 2022, HOYO-MiX organized the Genshin Impact online concert "Genshin Concert 2022 'Melodies of an Endless Journey,'" in collaboration with the Hollywood Chamber Orchestra.
 Composer, arranger, and music producer Shiro Sagisu served as the music director, and conductor Eimear Noone conducted the performance.

-In late 2022 to mid-2023, HOYO-MiX collaborated with Sony Music Solutions to host multiple "Genshin Symphony" concerts in Japan.
-These concerts featured orchestral renditions of songs from the Genshin Impact video game.
-Sachiko Miyano served as the music director.
-The Tokyo and Osaka performances were conducted by Ryo Nishiya, with the Tokyo Philharmonic Orchestra and the Osaka Philharmonic Orchestra performing on December 3, 2022, and January 29, 2023, respectively.
-The Yokohama and Nagoya performances were conducted by Kurita Hirofumi, with the Tokyo Philharmonic Orchestra and the Nagoya Philharmonic Orchestra performing on February 11, 2023, and June 3, 2023, respectively.

-On April 30, 2023, HOYO-MiX hosted the "Honkai: Star Rail Departure Festival," including symphonic music performances of several tracks from Honkai: Star Rail.